honeypieio/shrubcoop.org/content/working-groups/wee-spoke-hub.md

     tagline = "Learn how to fix your bike for free!" address = "13 Guthrie Street, Edinburgh"
 	times = "Open 5pm to 9pm, Wednesday and Thursday"
+	alt = "“Wee Spoke Hub Button” – This is the link to our Wee Spoke Hub area of the site.
+Click here to read about the Shrub bike repair shop."
 +++

 # What even is a bike?